 We also expect all PhD students to participate on some level in the teaching programs at AHS.

-- At least two statistical and data analysis courses: 6-9 hours
+- At least two statistical and methodological courses

 - Minimum of 18 hours of electives from within the college